0xUvaish/OS-Implementation/README.md

-- This repository contains implementations of concepts in Operating System.

 Lab 6: Implementation of System Calls related to Process Creation
 Aim: To get the idea of how processes are created using fork() system call.
 a.
 Code-I: For tracing the execution of Parent and Child processes